 'The More, the Merrier' is Not Always True

 This one is specific to calcium.
-“Calcium absorption is best when a person consumes no more than 500mg at one time,” says Hayim.
-“So, a person who takes 1,000mg per day of calcium from supplements, for example, should split the dose instead of taking it all at once.”
+"Calcium absorption is best when a person consumes no more than 500mg at one time," says Hayim.
+"So, a person who takes 1,000mg per day of calcium from supplements, for example, should split the dose instead of taking it all at once."
 Rather get some of your calcium from whole foods?
-Munch on some of these 20 Calcium Rich Foods That Aren't Dairy.
+Munch on some of these non-dairy calcium-rich foods.

 Increase Your Vitamin Intake After Diarrhea